null

 Discover the most effective ways to identify and eliminate ants in your home.

 For such tiny pests, ants can pose a giant nuisance for your home.
 While ants serve their purpose in the outdoor environment by eating other potentially harmful pests, these pests serve no purpose indoors.
-Typically, they will enter your home in order to search for food or locate shelter.
-Ants spend their lives foraging for food and water; chances are, if they get inside of your home, they'll discover a veritable jackpot of materials that suit their basic needs for survival.
+Killing or getting rid of ants you find in your home can be tricky because of their large numbers and industrious work ethic.

-Learning how to identify ants and understanding their habits are important, but the key to getting rid of ants is to follow tried-and-true steps to kill them in your home and prevent them from coming back.
+Learning how to identify ants and understanding their habits are important, but the key to getting rid of ants is to kill them and their nests both inside and outside your home, and to prevent them from coming back.

 • Ants can be easily identified by their three-part bodies, which include a head, thorax, and abdomen.